 - Prepare the Meat: Rinse the pork or beef thoroughly, then pat dry with paper towels.
 Trim all excess fat as best as you can.
 Let the meat thaw slightly until you are able to cut into small frozen cubes.

 - Process the Meat Mixture: In a food processor, add the cubed meat along with 6 garlic cloves, half of the chilies, peppercorns, sugar, salt, and the entire seasoning mix (including the small inner packet).
-Process until the mixture becomes a sticky, smooth paste, scraping down the sides occasionally (about 8 minutes).
+Process until the mixture becomes a sticky, smooth paste, scraping down the sides occasionally (about 5 minutes total).

 - Combine with Pork Skin: Transfer the meat paste to the bowl with the pork skin and mix until evenly combined.

-- Shape and Cure: Transfer the mixture to a gallon- or quart-sized Ziploc bag, leaving the opening slightly unsealed to press out any excess air.
-Once the air bubbles are removed, smooth the mixture by hand, ensuring it reaches the corners of the bag.
-A dough scraper can help shape it neatly into a rectangle.
-Flatten it into an even layer about ½ inch thick using your hands or a small rolling pin.
-Seal the bag completely and refrigerate for 24 hours to cure.
+- Shape and Cure: Transfer the mixture to a Ziploc bag or container of choice.
+Flatten it into an even layer about 1/2-inch thick.
+Refrigerate for 24 hours to cure.
 The meat mixture will look brown at first, but after curing it will turn bright pink.
-It’s safe to eat after 24 hours, but I like to wait for two days instead (48 hours).
-It’s a bit more sour to my liking and the pink color develops even more.
+It’s safe to eat after 24 hours, but I like to wait for three days instead (72 hours).

 - Serve: Once cured, remove the mixture from the bag—it should pop out easily.
 Cut into squares or rectangles.
 Thinly slice the remaining garlic and chili peppers.
 If eating right away, garnish with a thin garlic slice, a piece of chili peppers and Vietnamese coriander leaf.